 Laparoscopy uses an instrument called a laparoscope to look at the abdominal organs.
 A laparoscope is a long, thin tube with a high-intensity light and a high-resolution camera at the front.
 The instrument is inserted through an incision in the abdominal wall.
 As it moves along, the camera sends images to a video monitor.

 Laparoscopy allows your doctor to see inside your body in real time, without open surgery.
 Your doctor also can obtain biopsy samples during this procedure.

 Laparoscopy is often used to identify and diagnose the source of pelvic or abdominal pain.
 It’s usually performed when noninvasive methods are unable to help with diagnosis.

 In many cases, abdominal problems can also be diagnosed with imaging techniques such as:

 Laparoscopy is performed when these tests don’t provide enough information or insight for a diagnosis.
 The procedure may also be used to take a biopsy, or sample of tissue, from a particular organ in the abdomen.

 Your doctor may recommend laparoscopy to examine the following organs:

 By observing these areas with a laparoscope, your doctor can detect:

-The most common risks associated with laparoscopy are bleeding and infection.
+The most common risks associated with laparoscopy are bleeding, infection, and damage to organs in your abdomen.
 However, these are rare occurrences.

 After your procedure, it’s important to watch for any signs of infection.
 Contact your doctor if you experience: